PlasmaPy/PlasmaPy/docs/contributing/workflow.rst

 #. :ref:`Open a terminal <opening-a-terminal>`.

 #.
-Navigate to the :file:`PlasmaPy` directory that contains the clone
+Navigate to the :file:`PlasmaPy/` directory that contains the clone
    of your repository.

 #.
 Download the current status of `PlasmaPy's GitHub repository`_ and